moss-l/bhs-js-testing/elements-of-stylish-code.md

 ### Connect through names

-The final trick with names is not to use them to show how different parts of your code are connected by using the same name everywhere to refer to the same conceptual thing and, conversely, to use different names for different things.
+The final trick with names is to use them to show how different parts of your code are connected by using the same name everywhere to refer to the same conceptual thing and, conversely, to use different names for different things.

 For instance, if you have two different functions that take the score of the game an an argument, use the same name in each: